 Liverpool Counts aims are to raise the profile of Numeracy/Mathematics, to:

 Primary and secondary schools all across Liverpool are taking part and we are one of them!

-For us, taking part in this scheme has been a great opportunity to shout about all the brilliant things we are already doing in the subject of Maths.
+For us, taking part in this scheme and being awarded the GOLD Standard for our achievements, has been a great opportunity to shout about all the brilliant things we are already doing in the subject of Maths.

 Maths door challenges

 Here are some recent ones - have a go...

 Watch out for the following events happening through this academic year!!

 Our Mathematics Ambassadors have been selected- so it is with pleasure that I can present:

 Greenbank Primary 2016-2017 Mathematics Ambassadors